mkuti/FlagGame/README.md

 * A game with a clear structure where I dont need to think to find how to play
 * A game where the instructions and questions are easy to understand
 * A game with a simple design so I can focus on the game itself and easily see the colors of the flags
-* A game with no bright colors so my eyes are restarted
+* A game with no bright colors so my eyes are rested
+* To see what is supposed to be the match if I fail
 * To see my scores at the end of each game so I can try to improve
 * To continue being challenged by more than one mode

-### As a user aged between 6 and 10 years old, I a expecting:
+### As a user aged between 6 and 10 years old, I am expecting:
 * Have fun while learning
 * Not too much reading so it is more fun than educative
 * When I have to read, big enough text so reading is part of the fun
 * Buttons big enough to click easily
+* A game where I can learn and get better at it

 ### As a parent of child player, I am expecting:
 * Content of the game to be appropriate to my child